arvigeus/AZ-204/Questions/Containers.md

 ---

-Question 3: Your team has developed a new microservices-based application, and you need to deploy these services on Azure.
+Question: Your team has developed a new microservices-based application, and you need to deploy these services on Azure.
 Which command allows you to deploy these applications with scaling and orchestration features?

 - [ ] `az container create`
 - [ ] `az acr create`